Genez-io/genezio-landing-page/new-landing/src/posts/brand-mentions-in-chatgpt-gemini-claude.md

 **Monitor what AI engines actually say about you.** Don't guess—measure.
 The landscape changes weekly, and what worked last month might not work next month.

-{{< external-link link="https://genezio.com/glossary/ai-visibility/" >}}Visibility in AI{{< /external-link >}} is no longer about being ranked.
+Visibility in AI is no longer about being ranked.
 It's about being selected—and that selection process works in ways that are fundamentally different from everything we learned about traditional SEO.
+[Book a strategy call](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ30EAVu1QPRbggnIoR502OSYQwgn_fnBZYKo6AoZsu8ApjuqBdq59VHOxs3AsynJnOz1_G-kHnC) with our team today to see exactly how ChatGPT, Gemini, and Claude currently perceive your brand, and how to start winning the mentions that matter.